Condition Analysis

 3

-- Consider Kyloe Out over Kyloe-in-the-Woods when conditions improve, as its exposed open aspect dries significantly faster than the sheltered woodland crag.
+- Consider Kyloe Out before Kyloe-in-the-Woods when conditions are marginal, as its exposed open setting dries significantly faster than the sheltered woodland crag.

 6 days ago